top of page

 UTILITY BILLS

-• Gas and electricity;
+• Gas and electricity

-• Water;
+• Water

-• TV and Internet subscriptions;
+• TV and internet subscriptions

-• Garden and swimming pool maintenance.
+• Garden and swimming pool maintenance

-After receiving the keys, the first thing to do is to read the meters and update your suppliers.
-If you don't do this, you could be liable for any usage of the previous tenant.
-Utilities for a two-bedroom apartment are generally around €50–150 per month, depending on your use, type of utilities, and energy efficiency.
+Once you receive the keys, the first thing you should do is read the meters and update your suppliers.
+If you don't do this, you could be held responsible for any usage incurred by the previous tenant.

 Image by Héctor Martínez

-STARTING THE SEARCH
+WHEN TO START THE SEARCH

 Image by Héctor Martínez